Raku/doc/writing-docs/STYLEGUIDE.md

 elements need not be made lazy.
 The second is better, because it does show the intent: work with long lists that need not be filling up memory until they are needed.
-However, the last one is better because it includes a real use case: in the progression, Perl 6 does not need to actually compute its terms until they are really needed.
+However, the last one is better because it includes a real use case: in the progression, Raku does not need to actually compute its terms until they are really needed.

-## Perl 5 and Perl 6
+## Perl 5 and Raku

 Style guidelines related to Perl *.

 ### Don't reference Perl 5 unless in a 5-to-6 document or related document

-We are not expecting our users to have to know Perl 5 to learn Perl 6, so this should not be part of the bulk of the documentation.
+We are not expecting our users to have to know Perl 5 to learn Raku, so this should not be part of the bulk of the documentation.

 ### Use non-breaking spaces when dealing with Perl version numbers